benkeser/natmed2_sims/README.md

 ## Issues

-If you encounter any bugs or have any specific feature requests, please [file an issue](https://github.com/benkeser/natmed2_sim2/issues).
+If you encounter any bugs, please [file an issue](https://github.com/benkeser/natmed2_sim2/issues).

 -----